 In 1973, Pendleton University was the site of a massacre in one of its student residences, Stanley Hall.
 Years later, a masked killers stalks Pendleton students and stages their deaths using urban legends.
 Student reporter Jake Gardner (Jared Leto) and Natalie Simon begin investigating, hoping to stop the killer before all their friends become ‘urban legends’.

 It didn’t take long to write that synopsis given that there isn’t much to this movie.
 Of all the slasher-lite films released after Scream, Urban Legend is one of the worst.
-In fact, it is probably only exceeded in its ineptitude by Valentine.
-Not surprisingly, director Jamie Blanks was responsible for both of these slasher films.
+In fact, it’s probably only exceeded in its ineptitude by Valentine.
+Not surprisingly, director Jamie Blanks was responsible for both of these slasher movie.
 In spite of its unique approach to the subgenre, Urban Legend is slavishly devoted to the slasher formula.
-Bright viewers will quickly recognize the red herrings, approximate order of death, and the film’s ‘final girl’.
+Bright viewers will quickly recognize the red herrings, approximate order of death, and identify the film’s ‘final girl‘.

 There’s an almost perfunctory feeling to much of the movie, making it feel like everyone was just going through the motions.

 The most offensive part of Urban Legend is that it had a goldmine with which to work.
 Yet somehow Blanks takes some of our scariest urban legends and sucks any suspense out of them.
 There are few scares in Urban Legend.
 Some scenes, including the opening ‘driver in the backseat’ legend, are clumsily executed.
 In addition, there’s an almost perfunctory feeling to much of the movie, making it feel like everyone was just going through the motions.
 On a couple of occasions, Urban Legend delivers some fun blood and gore.
 The ‘dog in the microwave’ urban legend manages to give the movie a grotesque jolt.
 Too bad it’s too little, too late.